Expert Expat Advice

 International Student ID, Youth or Backpacker ID/Discount Cards are often advertised as crucial, money-saving investments.
 In truth, they only make a dent if you already plan to spend quite a bit of money.
 Most of their affiliates knock off about ten percent on activities, or a few bucks a night in a hostel.
 Do the math; if membership is fifty bucks and you’re definitely going skydiving for $500, you’ve paid it off straight away.
 On the other hand, if you’re camping every night and living on the cheap, it’s probably not worth your while.

 Hostelling International, the mother company of the YHA chain, provides the most bang for your membership buck.
 They have flexible programs, decent discounts on practical things like phonecards and insurance, and the largest number of associate hostels.
+The VIP backpacker card offers a less extensive network of similar services.
+For students, teachers, and those under 25 years old, the International Identity Cards system also delivers discounts and serves as an additional form of picture ID.
+For more information on each organization, check out our links page.

 Staying in touch with friends and family while working abroad has never been easier.
 In addition to your snazzy new cell phone, a phonecard with a reasonable rate will make sure that you won’t miss your mother’s birthday when you’re on the road.
 They’re surprisingly cheap and wonderfully versatile, but definitely read the fine print; some require different local access numbers, change their rates during certain times, or exclude particular numbers or regions.
 Email, too, allows you to stay connected without worrying about rates per minute and time zones.
 Internet cafes are everywhere, but also try out local libraries for cheaper online access.
 While you’re surfing the net, consider keeping a blog or travelogue.
 Several different sites will host your virtual journey for free, and by updating your site, you can avoid sending a million emails saying the same thing.
 It will also make the folks at home really, really jealous.